jeannafta/trajnetplusplusbaselines/README.rst

    However, this schene showed that in some cases, the directional MLP model behaves better than the directional LSTM.

-   As for the results of each model:
+   As for the results of each model: (from top to bottom: MLP, Occasional, D-Grid, Vanilla)

    .. figure:: docs/train/Results.JPG

+   ADD DISCUSSION

 2. Comparaison between Vanilla & D-Grid Model using synth_data & real_data
 -----